 - Ensuring that the implementation of SIPs to be deployed by the protocolDAO match the specification voted on by the Spartan Council.

 In a complex system such as the Synthetix Protocol, there are significant risks to modifying the Protocol.
 These risk can be introduced via changes internally, such as through the SIP process or externally, through ecosystem economics that may affect the Synthetix Network.

-The Risk Committee (RC) will be in responsible for managing and responding to the risks within the Synthetix Protocol.
-More specifically they initially will be in charge of:
+The Risk Council (RC) will be in responsible for managing and responding to the risk within the Synthetix Protocol.
+More specifically the RC will initially be responsible for: